 Awaken the Senses

-To awaken viewer’s senses we chose to show brand’s passion for the land, devotion to their craft and love for wine in every image.
+To awaken the viewer’s senses we chose to show the brand’s passion for the land, devotion to their craft and love for wine in every image.
 We’ve designed the website as an immersive experience.
-No need to be a wine lover to appreciate a stroll along the lush vineyards, a glimpse of the winemaking process and sweet grapes soaking in the sunlight.
-By using sound, storytelling and emotional components, we engage the human senses and create a spontaneous connection between the user and the brand.
+No need to be a wine lover to appreciate a stroll along the lush vineyards, a glimpse of the winemaking process, and sweet grapes soaking in the sunlight.
+By using sound, storytelling, and emotional components, we engage the human senses and create a spontaneous connection between the user and the brand.

 Transporting Users Into Brand’s World

 In this example, a traditional riad (hotel) in Marrakesh, was in need of a brand identity, a logo, and a website design.
 To differentiate Zitoune from the hundreds of boutique riads in Marrakesh, we needed to find the best emotional way to connect with travelers.
 We decided to portray how special this place is, by transporting people directly to it.

 Beautifully crafted video scenes let viewers experience Zitoune’s adjacent streets, vibrant soul, the chaos of colors and flavors.
 You can almost taste the exotic aromas that hang in the air.
 We also added music to the mix for a full emersion experience.
 An interactive view of the rooms shows their unique charm, designed in the old days of Morocco.
 By using video and sound, we stimulate the imagination and lead travelers into the old Marrakesh of 1,001 Nights.

 The takeaway from this example: Use authentic video images to bring the users into your world.